mgreiler/se-unlocked/Transcripts/EP_31_Tomasz_Lakomi.md

 than contributes, right?
 We are doing so much more.
 So right now we don't have to make the best product for code reviews.
-And so somehow this idea about, you know, making the best product com becomes a little bit diluted by, you know, the business goals that you have as well, which are not always the product goals.
+And so somehow this idea about, you know, making the best product becomes a little bit diluted by, you know, the business goals that you have as well, which are not always the product goals.
 I don't know if this has makes sense to you if you feel that as well, but this is something that I feel it's.